 kinetic art

-May 2024: Unfinished prototype of LifeFlow #1
+August 2025: Unfinished prototype of LifeFlow #1

-The clock is programmed to cycle through random light sequences and can be configured through 3 hidden touch sensors on the front edge.
+With hidden features and functions, every moment is different.
+The clock is programmed to cycle through random light sequences and can be configured through three hidden touch sensors on the front edge.
 An ambient light sensor adjusts the brightness for different times of day.
-At the top of each hour the light performance pauses while a music box chime plays a custom tune I composed just for this piece.
-Completely different behavior and messages are programmed as random Easter eggs to occur according to a timetable that can only be witnessed at that moment.
-Some Easter eggs run once every hour, once a day, and some occur every 5 years.
-ChronoZen isn't so much about the object as a piece of art; it's a unique experience for the audience at that moment in time and it may never occur again.
+At the top of each hour, the light performance pauses while a music box chime plays a custom tune I composed just for this piece.
+Completely different behaviors and messages are programmed as random "Easter eggs" to occur according to a timetable that can only be witnessed at that moment.
+ChronoZen® isn't so much about the object as a piece of art; it's a unique, calming experience for the audience at that specific moment in time—an experience that may never occur again.

 Just like life.